© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Lorfa stone circle is a scheduled monument protected by Cadw under reference BR388.
 View the official record →

-Lorfa stone circle is a Neolithic or Bronze Age monument located in Breconshire, Wales, forming part of the prehistoric ritual landscape of the Brecon Beacons region.
+Lorfa stone circle is a prehistoric monument located in Breconshire, Wales, dating to the Bronze Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR388.

 Lorfa stone circle dates from the prehistoric period, and is classified as a stone circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Lorfa stone circle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR388.